TimesysGit/board-farm-rest-api/integrations/Fuego/README.md

 In the future, it may be desirable to integrate board farm REST API operations directly into Fuego's overlay system (described below).
-Currently, there are multiple layers involved, which requires lots of extra configuration, is slightly inefficient.
-The Fuego core calls the overlay functions, when then call ttc, which calls ebf, which invokes curl and jq.
+Currently, there are multiple layers involved, which requires lots of extra configuration, and is slightly inefficient.
+The Fuego core calls the overlay functions, when then call 'ttc', which calls 'ebf', which invokes curl and jq.

-Instead of using ttc and ebf, the direct calls to the board farm server could be integrated into Fuego's overlay functions.
+Instead of using 'ttc' and 'ebf', the direct calls to the board farm server could be integrated into Fuego's overlay functions.

 Fuego's support for board control and management operations uses